VideoProc Converter AI

 3. AVI file formats encoded with: Motion JPEG (M-JPEG) up to 35 Mbps, 1280 by 720 pixels, 30 frames per second, audio in ulaw, PCM stereo audio.

-What video file does iPhone use for recording?
+What video format does iPhone use for recording?

 • For iPhone 6 and older models, the video format captured by camera is H264 MOV.